-His NHS role now includes leadership in strategy with a focus on health initiatives around prevention, physical activity and prehabilitation.
+His NHS role included leadership in strategy with a focus on health initiatives around prevention, physical activity and prehabilitation.
 He has been heavily involved in various aspects of healthcare development including the lead for Training Programmes in the East Midlands, Council member for the Faculty for SEM and SAC, and Chair of National Recruitment and Workforce planning for Sport and Exercise Medicine.
 He has also been involved in anti-doping appeals and MSK developments.

-Early research included extensive involvement in invasive exercise physiology and metabolic medicine research as a lecturer and research fellow at the Nottingham School of Biomedical Sciences with Prof. Paul Greenhaff and Prof. Ian Macdonald and collaboration with Copenhagen Muscle Research Centre.
+Early research included extensive involvement in invasive exercise physiology and metabolic medicine research as a lecturer and research fellow at the Nottingham School of Biomedical Sciences with Prof Paul Greenhaff and Prof Ian Macdonald and collaboration with Copenhagen Muscle Research Centre.
 This research focussed on diabetes and exercise, insulin sensitivity, CHO and creatine ingestion, and protein synthesis in relation to nutrition.

 After a period of significant commitment to clinical sports medicine, renewed research programmes have been developing around elite athlete work around female athlete bone health, adolescent bone development, concussion, protective equipment, injury surveillance in professional and recreational sport, lumbar spine stress fractures, wellbeing, sport and physical activity, osteoarthritis and sport, and cardiac screening.
 He currently supervises 6 PhDs at Loughborough, Bath, and Bangor Universities and St George's Medical School.

 Other activities include editorial boards for CJSM and BJSM, and reviewer for multiple journals, ICC Medical Committee and active involvement in translation through chairing BSi Committees and Taskforces for physical activity and mental health.